OptiMaL-PSE-Lab/EvalRetro/README.md

 3. Run `python plotting.py` to generate figures and tables

 ## Testing your own algorithm
+Please follow the instructions provided herein and/or look at the example Jupyter notebook provided in [the examples directory](./examples/evaluate_algorithm.ipynb)

 Put the file containing your predictions into the ./data/"key" directory (see [Config File Structure](#File-Structure) for the correct layout of the .csv containing your predictions per molecular target).
 To ensure that the file has the correct structure, run the following line of code: